Ethiopia in the Middle Ages: Armies

 Medieval Ethiopia was a highly militaristic nation based on a system of ethnic regiments known as ṣewa in Geʽez.
 This practice can be traced back to the beginning of the Aksumite period, when the men of newly subjugated tribes were forced to become soldiers for the king of Aksum, commanded by a tributary who was likely a local chief.
 The regiments were given a plot of land called a gult in exchange for their military service.
 Merid Wolde Aregay suggests, based on Christopher Ehret's linguistic theories, that the origin of Aksumite rule itself may have been through the subjugation of Agaw agriculturalists by Geʽez-speaking pastoralists.
 These regiments were instrumental in maintaining Aksumite sovereignty over the trade routes within its empire; however, due to the decentralized nature of the regiments, chiefs could easily rebel against the king.
 The regimental system continued through the Middle Ages, but by the Zagwe era they consisted of professional soldiers.
 In the Solomonic era, during the reign of Zara Yaqob, this professionalism was reflected in the Amharic term č̣äwa, as ṣewa carried a connotation of slavery which was no longer accurate.

 The sword and spear were universal in Ethiopia amongst both the infantry and cavalry.
 The javelin and shotel were used in Ifat.
 Soldiers of the cavalry were often equipped with chain mail and helmets, though some used a form of cloth armour.
 The bow and arrow were widespread, and arrow poison was occasionally used.
 Ethiopia's first experience with firearms was the Ethiopian–Adal war, which saw guns used on both sides.

 Navies

 Information regarding the Aksumite navy is limited, though it must have been crucial to the kingdom as it relied on maritime trade.
 The Monumentum Adulitanum, an ancient Aksumite inscription, mentions the worship of the sea god Beher, who is identified with Poseidon.
-The 6th-century Byzantine historian Procopius describes the Aksumite fleet as consisting of sewn boats, similar to the Indian dhow and the Ethiopian tankwa still in use today.
+The 6th-century Byzantine historian Procopius describes the Aksumite fleet as consisting of sewn boats, similar to the dhow still in use today.
 Throughout the Middle Ages, Ethiopia's administration and expansion was primarily focused on inland areas, though the northern coastal regions such as the Sultanate of Dahlak which controlled the Red Sea coast of modern-day Eritrea, were subject to Ethiopia for centuries.